-Google is currently considered as great as God among netizens of the world.
+Google is currently considered as significant as God among netizens of the world.

-We rely on this search engine for every trivial or important doubt we have or information we seek.
+We rely on this search engine for every trivial or substantial doubt or information we seek.
 However, when Google gets too good at its job, it can mean trouble for many individuals.
-It is a known fact that everything we are searching for or browsing through gets stored as data by Google.
+It is known that everything we are searching for or browsing through gets stored as data by Google.

-This has become a matter of concern for many as unauthorized personal data, images, videos, etc., are showing up on Google.
+Online privacy has become a concern for many as unauthorized personal data, images, videos, etc., are showing up on Google.

-First things first, what is deindexing Google?
-Businesses are always worried that their pages will get indexed, which means they might get associated with fake news or comments that can damage their image on the internet.
+First things first, what is de-indexing Google?
+Businesses are constantly worried that their pages will get indexed, which means they might get associated with fake news or comments that can damage their image online.

-De Indexing Google refers to the removal of a URL that is already indexed and listed in search results.
+De Indexing Google refers to removing a URL already indexed and listed in search results.

-Since Google excels at everything it does, it has excelled in indexing as well.
-Hence, it often shows certain pages or articles in searches that are not meant to be appearing there.
+Google excels at everything it does, including indexing.
+As a result, it frequently displays certain pages or articles in searches where they are supposed to appear elsewhere.

-For example, the ‘thank you' page of a business might appear in the search result due to indexing.
-Businesses often design in a manner that one action points the viewers towards the next one.
-Viewing the ‘thank you page in the very beginning can prevent the website from marketing and making sales.
+For example, a business's 'thank you' page might appear in the search result due to indexing.
+Companies often design so that one action points the viewers toward the next.
+In the beginning, viewing the 'thank you page can prevent the website from marketing and making sales.

-This entails the removal of an already indexed URL from the listed search results.
-For this, you have to request for deindexing, and only when the request is accepted is the content removed.
-You might wonder where this data goes then?
+De-indexing entails the removal of an already indexed URL from the listed search results.
+For this, you must request de-indexing, and only when the request is accepted is the content removed.
+Where does this data go, then?

-There are essentially four easy ways that you can use to deindex Google information.
+There are four easy ways to de-index Google information.

-Removing or deleting content from your page is one of the easiest ways to get rid of data that got indexed but is unnecessary.
-An example of this is the sample page that most businesses have, which is basically an irrelevant, low-grade web page that has no point being ranked on Google.
+One of the easiest ways to eliminate unnecessary data that got indexed is by removing or deleting content from your page.
+An example of this is the sample page that most businesses have, which is an irrelevant, low-grade web page that need to be ranked on Google.
 Hence, you remove such a page.
-Once you successfully remove negative search results from Google, it will show the message ‘404 Not Found Page'.
+Once you remove negative search results from Google, it will show the message ‘404 Not Found Page'.

-This is another effective way to deindex Google pages.
-This is a useful method when there are meaningless pages, and you do not want them to be indexed, but they are still of some value for your website.
+No-index is another effective way to de-index Google pages.
+No-index is useful when there are meaningless pages, and you do not want them to be indexed, but they are still of some value for your website.
 An example of this is the 'Thank You' page.
-You can use a noindex meta tag to inform Google that you do not want that particular page indexed, and Google shall abide.
+You can use a no-index meta tag to inform Google that you do not want that page indexed, and Google shall abide.

 <meta name="robots" content="noindex">

-Some amount of coding and professional knowledge of web page development is required to use the noindex meta tag.
-Surely, as a business, you will have experts responsible for such a thing.
+Using the no-index meta tag requires some coding and professional knowledge of web page development.
+Indeed, as a business, you will have experts responsible for such a thing.

-Duplicate content is when a single content is on various parts of the internet and can be accessed using multiple URLs.
+Duplicate content is when a single piece of content is on various parts of the internet and can be accessed using multiple URLs.
 Content is usually duplicated without your knowledge and can prove detrimental.
 However, once you find out the location of the duplicate content, you can de-index it.
-This is necessary for online reputation repair and to prevent a decrease in traffic or high rankings.

-There is yet another method that can be used to deindex Google web pages, and this entails using an URL removal tool.
+One can use an URL removal tool to de-index Google web pages.
 While this is effective, it must be your last resort.
-Using this tool will hide your data for some time and hence, is a temporary solution.
+Using this tool will hide your data for some time and is a temporary solution.
 Nevertheless, this method can be advantageous during emergencies like data leakage, security issues, etc.

 Using this tool, you can hide the page within a day.
-You will find access to the tool on Google itself, and the steps are very easy to follow.
+You can access the Google removal tool, and the steps are easy to follow.

-Now you have deindexed the web pages and want to confirm whether you have succeeded.
-How can you check if the URL has been deindexed?
-There are 2 primary ways of doing this:
+You have de-indexed the web pages and want to confirm your success.
+How can you check if the URL has been de-indexed?
+There are two primary ways of doing this:

-The easiest way to check if a web page has been deindexed or not is to check on Google manually by typing site:yoursite.com.
-You will get a list of the indexed pages, and you can check if the particular page is on the list.
+The easiest way to check whether a web page has been de-indexed is to manually check on Google by typing site:yoursite.com.
+You will get a list of the indexed pages and can check if a particular page is on the list.

-This is a question that concerns most people in the present times.
+Free removal is a question that concerns most people in the present times.
 The internet has created a situation where data is everywhere, and anybody can use or misuse it.
 The most sure-shot way to remove your name from the internet is to delete all your social media accounts or create one with a fake username and all irrelevant information.
-This can protect you to a certain extent.
+Copyright laws can protect you to a certain extent.

 The simple answer is to prevent traffic from pausing on the page.
 Customers viewing a page follow specific directions on the page to navigate it.
-However, if Google indexes empty web pages and show those in the search list, the company’s reputation can suffer.
+However, the company's reputation can suffer if Google indexes empty web pages and show those in the search list.

-Data is the most valuable possession of the individual, private companies, and the government.
+Data is the most valuable possession of individuals, private companies, and the government.
 It gives power to the one who possesses it.
-Deindexing is a method individuals and businesses use alike to remove web pages that might have become indexed.
+De-indexing is a method individuals and businesses use alike to remove web pages that might have become indexed.